 9 Cozy Recipes You Can Make From Pantry Staples

-Aren’t interested in braving the snow?
-With these simple dishes made with basics you have on hand, you don’t even have to change out of your pajamas.
+Aren’t interested in braving the snow and cold?
+With these simple dishes made with basics you already have on hand, you don’t even have to change out of your pajamas.

 All you truly need for these fluffy roasted taters are potatoes, olive oil, salt, and butter.
 If you've got some cheddar cheese on hand, even better.
 If not, a dollop of sour cream or some crispy crumbled bacon will do just fine.

 If you've got a few links of Italian sausage in your freezer, you're halfway to dinner.
 In fact, five ingredients are all it takes to whip up this satisfying meal.
 If you don't have Panko on hand, make your own breadcrumbs from a loaf of bread, or hamburger buns.

 3 Quinoa Porridge

 If you've got a box of quinoa, you've got breakfast.
 And not just any breakfast—this creamy porridge will instantly warm you through and through.
 Once you've made the base, get creative with the mix-ins.
 Throw in some nuts, fresh fruit, or even a fried egg.